brimdata/zui/docs/Installation.md

 As newer Linux releases are published, Zui will pop up a notification of their availability, but the Linux releases do _not_ auto-update.
-Follow the link in the pop-up to the [Zui download](https://www.brimdata.io/download/) page to get the latest release and update it using the appropriate package manager for your distribution.
+Follow the link in the pop-up to the [Zui download](https://www.brimdata.io/download/) page to get the latest release.
+After uninstalling the prior version, install the new release using the appropriate package manager for your distribution.